What Would Prove Bigfoot Exists? Tracks, DNA, and the Evidence

 Not excite a fanbase.
 Not convince a TV audience.
 Not land a spot on a midnight radio show.
 But to convince science, academia, and every major natural history institution on Earth.

 To answer that, we have to break down the evidence we do have, examine why it fails to meet the scientific bar, and explore the one kind of proof that would end the debate overnight.
+Much of that material is cataloged inside the broader Bigfoot research archive, where case files and evidence categories are organized for comparison.

 The Evidence We Already Have (and Why Some Say It’s Not Enough)